openhab/openhab-addons/bundles/org.openhab.binding.yamahamusiccast/README.md

 RX-D485 / WX-010 / WX-030 / ISX-80 / YSP-1600 / RX-A860 / R-N303D / EX-A1080 / WXA-050 / HTR-4068 (RX-V479)
 MusicCast 20 / WCX-50 / RX-V6A / YAS-306 / ISX-18D

-## Changelog

-###### To Do / Wishlist (last updated 7 Jan 2021)

-- [ ] Create a pull request for OH3 (in progress, working on requested changes)
-- [ ] MusicCast Server: Add a channel to show the number of connected clients/nodes
-- [ ] MusicCast: changes made with app are not reflected in OH
-- [ ] Zone _main_ will always be present.
-Based on the value of zone_num, create the other zones dynamically.
-- [ ] Expose TotalTime and PlayTime with UDP events.
-- [ ] Research if it is possible to only change volume of Master without changing config.
-- [ ] Autodiscovery (no plans)
-- [ ] One central power switch (no plans as not available in API)

-###### v0.7x - In development

-- **BREAKING CHANGE**: Added a bridge to receive UDP events (Power, Mute, Volume, Input) by your OpenHAB instance from various devices.
-Each Thing will keep the connection alive.
-UDP events will be dispatched to the corresponding Thing (v0.70).
-- channelVolumeAbs has been added to allow to set Volume in absolute value (v0.71).
-- Code clean up for Music Cast Link to support common Volume for linked models (v0.72).
-- UDP events now support PLAY/PAUSE/FFW/REW/Artist/Track/Album (v0.72).
-- Removed refreshjob as UDP events now support Presets/Sleep (v0.73).
-- Removed configuration for refreshInterval (v0.74).
-- Added channel for AlbumArt/Shuffle/Repeat (v0.74).
-- Fixed error which occured when updating Thing (v0.74).
-- Other Things detected via Bridge instead of API (v0.74).
-- Revert changes for Sync Volume and detect other Things via Bridge (v0.75).
-- 2nd try for Sync Volume and detect other Things via Bridge (v0.76).
-- Changed *empty value* to *Standalone* (v0.76).
-- Update environment to OH 2.5.12, worked further on coding guidelines (v0.77).
-- Changes to avoid null values and be compliant with coding guidelines for Pull Request OH3 (v0.78).
-- **BREAKING CHANGE**: Thing type renamed from _Device_ to _device_ (v0.79).
-- **BREAKING CHANGE**: Configuration parameter renamed from _configHost_ to _host_ (v0.79).
-- **BREAKING CHANGE**: Configuration parameter renamed from _configSyncVolume_ to _syncVolume_ (v0.79).
-- **BREAKING CHANGE**: Removed the word _channel_ in Channel names.(v0.79).
-- Set client to _Standalone_ when input is changed (v0.79)

-###### v0.60

-- **BREAKING CHANGE**: configuration parameters renamed. "config_host" is replaced with "configHost", "config_refreshInterval" is replaced with "configRefreshInterval"
-- Added Artist, Track and Album to the playerControls
-- When error occurs, 1 lines is saved instead of whole stacktrace
-- Presets are now shown with a number

-###### v0.50

-- Number of zones are read from device, removed this from configuration
-- Support added for Music Cast Link: channelMCServer and channelUnlinkMCServer have been added
-- channelRecallScene has been added to select a Scene

-###### v0.40

-- Added Zone Support
-- Favorites are fetched and made available as options
-- Various changes under the hood

-###### v0.30 / v 0.20 / v0.10

-- Initial commits for basic functionality (Power, Mute, Input, ...)

-###### v0.01

-- Started from skeleton